 This can sound quite frightening but it is important to understand that your heart is not about to stop.
 It can certainly cause a build up of fluid in the lungs (lung congestion) causing breathlessness or leg swelling but these symptoms can improve with suitable treatment allowing you to live well with heart failure.

-Symptoms like these happen when your heart is not pumping blood around the body efficiently, allowing excess fluid to pool in your lungs and your limbs.
+Symptoms like these happen when your heart is not pumping blood around the body efficiently, allowing excess fluid to pool in your lungs and elsewhere in your body, most usually your feet and ankles.

 When you retain fluid your heart has to work harder and this causes you to feel extremely tired.
 People with heart failure are more likely to have rhythm disturbances in their heart and you may feel your heart beating fast in your chest.
 Any new palpitations or dizziness should be reported.

 Sometimes the dizziness may be related to the tablets you are taking.
-However you should report any dizziness to your doctor.
+However, you should report any dizziness to your doctor and ensure you don’t stop taking your medication without advice.
 As with all of your symptoms, the earlier you report them to your doctor the easier they are to treat and cause you less discomfort.

 This can happen suddenly or can develop over months or even years.